techniq/react-fetch-component/README.md

 </Fetch>
 ```

-Function supplied as a child of `<Fetch />` will receive a single argument as object with the following properties
+Function supplied as a child of `<Fetch />` will receive a single argument as an object with the following properties
 - `loading`
   - Set to `true` while request is pending
   - Set to `false` once response has returned